minchopaskal/incrustmental/README.md

 ## Description

-Incrustmental is a simple library that reads from an YAML file a creates a `State` objects that holds the information for the whole gameplay.
+Incrustmental is a simple library that reads from an YAML or a Json file and creates a `State` objects that holds the information for the whole gameplay.

-It defines a set of predefined objects like a `Product` and a `Product Material` such that the user wants to build and sell products which use materials which on must be bought with money.
-Thus the games that are defined with this library will be somewhat rigid, unless the it is being extended.
+It defines a set of predefined objects like a `Product` and a `Product Material` such that the user wants to build and sell products which use materials which on their turn must be bought with money.
+Thus the games that are defined with this library will be somewhat rigid, unless it is being extended.

-One would also need to define their own UI or use the one provided in the bevy example, which uses egui and is rather simple and ugly.
+One would also need to define their own UI or use the one provided in the bevy example, which uses egui but it's rather simple and ugly.

 ## Usage